Arunscape/CMPUT379/assignments/Assignment2/code/readme.md

   if there is user error in using the mapreduce library.)
   This was actually helpful while writing the code to see which parts of the program were not getting correct inputs.
+- the only leaks detected in my testing with valgrind were from other files using the mapreduce library.
+Ex: originating from diswc.cpp (i.e. user error in not freeiing their own memory)

 # Misc.
 Sources
 - https://stackoverflow.com/questions/9371236/is-there-an-iterator-across-unique-keys-in-a-stdmultimap